-When disruptive behavior goes beyond what can immediately be managed within the classroom setting, certain students may demonstrate repetitive behaviors or behaviors that threaten the health and safety of a school, and that require a greater level of intervention than can be addressed currently at the school setting.
-Toward this end, central services have established the District Intervention Assistance Team which mimicsschool-based MTSS teams.
+Further, District Administration has established the District Intervention Assistance Team which mimics school based MTSS teams.
 Additionally, the Hearing & Placements Division will support schools when dealing with students who have committed a single behavior or habitual patterns of behavior that could result in their temporary removal to an alternative educational setting.
 These central service processes are described more fully within this manual.

-The Role of Teachers, Administrators & Central Services when Transitioning Students- As noted, to maximize student opportunities and outcomes, building a supportive, valuing, and respectful climate is critical.
-It might be argued that an equitable Free and Appropriate Public Education experience relies on this.
+The Role of Teachers, Administrators & District Administration when Transitioning Students

+As noted, to maximize student opportunities and outcomes, building a supportive, valuing, and respectful climate is critical.
+It might be argued that an equitable Free and Appropriate Public Education experiencerelies on this.

-With very best intentions at building genuine relationship and fostering a sense of belongingness, at times students will still conduct themselves in ways that results in temporary removal (suspension).
+Despite best efforts in restorative and Tier 1 practices, at times students will still conduct themselves in ways that results in temporary removal (suspension).
 Most often this is for short periods of time, from an hour to a 3-day period.
 Other times, behavior could result in a removal to an alternative school setting that could last 45 days to a full year.
 The point is that in almost every instance, the student will be returning, and they have a legal right to return.

 Effective teachers know how to start each day as a new day, giving every student a fresh start every day.
 Students are less capable of this sort of self-regulation.
-In many instances of temporary removal, student conduct and subsequent interactions with adults and peers have led to fractured relationships.
+In many instances of temporary removal, studentconduct and subsequent interactions with adults and peers have led to fractured relationships.
 The restoring of those relationships is key to restoring the community.

-Teachers, administrators, and at times central office administrators should be involved in transition meetings designed at welcoming students back.
+Teachers, administrators, and at times District administrators should be involved in transition meetings designed at welcoming students back.
 This should include discussion of harm caused with an intent of repairing harm, positive reinforcement of classroom/school expectations, and supports that are in place to help the student transition back successfully.